-One great suggestion I saw was from Linda Hastings in the REtipster Club Forum:
+One great suggestion I saw was from Linda Hastings in the REtipster Forum:

 To verify they are taking pictures of the correct property (and that they aren’t scamming you), tell them to turn on location services on their phone and take a picture or screenshot of the map on their phone showing them at one of the GPS coordinates you give them.
 Or some phones/cameras have the ability to geo-tag each photo with GPS coordinates.

-Not everyone will know where/how to turn on location services setting on their phones, but if they manage to do this (or if it’s already on by default), it will provide some validation that they’re doing the right thing at the right location.
+Not everyone will know where/how to turn on the location services setting on their phones, but if they manage to do this (or if it's already on by default), it will validate that they're doing the right thing at the right location.

-It’s always preferable to get these pictures when the weather is good and the sun is shining.
-However, in some parts of the country, during certain seasons of the year, this will be very difficult to achieve and plan for – so while this is always worth requesting, I wouldn’t consider it a deal-breaker either way.
+It's always preferable to get these pictures when the weather is good, and the sun is shining (especially if you plan to use these images in your eventual property listing).
+However, in some parts of the country (I'm looking at you, Michigan), this will be very difficult to achieve during certain seasons.
+So, while this is always worth requesting, sometimes it's simply not going to be feasible.